-- establishment or amendment of work rules: - employee stock ownership plan and support to enhance workers' assets; - remuneration for employee inventions; - · improvement of workers' welfare; - · installation of surveillance equipment within a workplace; - protection of motherhood and matters relating to work-life balance; and - · any other matters relating to labour-management cooperation.
+- establishment or amendment of work rules: - employee stock ownership plan and support to enhance workers' assets; - remuneration for employee inventions; - improvement of workers' welfare; - · installation of surveillance equipment within a workplace; and - · protection of motherhood and matters relating to work-life balance.

+Any other matters relating to labour-management cooperation are also matters for consultation.